It is College Policy to:

 - Ensure appropriate mechanical aids & equipment are available.

-- Ensure information on safe lifting techniques is provided at induction of all new staff and students.
+- Ensure information on Principles of Safe Lifting Practice is provided at induction of all new staff and students.

 * A Safety Officer may act as Manual Handling Assessor for a department, but needs to be locally available to assist with risk assessments